What to know about the airplane that crashed while landing at Toronto's airport

 Were strong winds a factor in the crash?

-But airplanes and pilots should be equipped to handle those kind of winds while landing, said John Cox, CEO of aviation safety consulting firm Safety Operating Systems in Florida.
+But airplanes and pilots should be equipped to handle those kinds of winds while landing, said John Cox, CEO of aviation safety consulting firm Safety Operating Systems in Florida.

 Were the passengers badly injured?